Boyce–Codd normal form: Relation with 3NF tables

-However, only S1, S2, S3 and S4 are candidate keys (that is, minimal superkeys for that relation) because e.g. S1 ⊂ S5, so S5 cannot be a candidate key.
+Only S1, S2, S3 and S4 are candidate keys (that is, minimal superkeys for that relation) because e.g. S1 ⊂ S5, so S5 cannot be a candidate key.

-Recall that 2NF prohibits partial functional dependencies of non-prime attributes (i.e., an attribute that does not occur in any candidate key.
-See "candidate keys") and that 3NF prohibits transitive functional dependencies of non-prime attributes on candidate keys.
+Given that 2NF prohibits partial functional dependencies of non-prime attributes (i.e., an attribute that does not occur in any candidate key) and that 3NF prohibits transitive functional dependencies of non-prime attributes on candidate keys.

-In Today's court bookings table, there are no non-prime attributes: that is, all attributes belong to some candidate key.
-Therefore the table adheres to both 2NF and 3NF.
+In the Today's court bookings table, there are no non-prime attributes: that is, all attributes belong to some candidate key.
+Therefore, the table adheres to both 2NF and 3NF.

 The table does not adhere to BCNF.
-This is because of the dependency Rate type → Court in which the determining attribute Rate type – on which Court depends – (1) is neither a candidate key nor a superset of a candidate key and (2) Court is no subset of Rate type.
+This is because of the dependency Rate type → Court in which the determining attribute is Rate type, on which Court depends.
+Note that (1) {Rate type} is not a superkey and (2) {Court} is not a subset of {Rate type}.

 Dependency Rate type → Court is respected, since a Rate type should only ever apply to a single Court.

 The design can be amended so that it meets BCNF:

 The candidate keys for the Rate types table are {Rate type} and {Court, Member flag}; the candidate keys for the Today's bookings table are {Court, Start time} and {Court, End time}.
 Both tables are in BCNF.
 When {Rate type} is a key in the Rate types table, having one Rate type associated with two different Courts is impossible, so by using {Rate type} as a key in the Rate types table, the anomaly affecting the original table has been eliminated.